Own-Data-Privateer/hoardy-web/extension/README.md

 - `git clone` this repository.
 - `cd extension`.
 - Optionally: run `nix-shell ./default.nix` to get the exact build environment I use.
-- Build by running `./build.sh clean firefox chromium-mv2` from this directory.
+- Build by running `./build.sh clean firefox-mv2 chromium-mv2` from this directory.
 - All outputs can then be found in the `dist` directory.

 ## Debugging